 'Exchanges' - Conversations with...

-The journal is Open Access and without a fee, and is published in October and April each year.
+The journal is Diamond Open Access (without any article processing charges), and is published in October and April each year.

 Exchanges: the Warwick Research Journal is the peer-reviewed, open access, interdisciplinary research journal of the Institute of Advanced Study (IAS), University of Warwick.
 We are inviting high-quality interdisciplinary submissions from researchers at all stages of their careers in all academic fields.

-Submissions which do not engage with the theme of ‘Truth and Evidence’ are also welcome.
+Submissions which do not engage with the theme of ‘Autonomy’ are also welcome.

 We publish a variety of content: